Admitted In New Jersey And Pennsylvania

 Throughout law school, Ms. Clearie was an active member in the Rutgers Law School community.
 Ms. Clearie served as the Lead Notes Editor of the Rutgers Journal of Law and Religion, Women’s Law Caucus Representative, a LexisNexis student representative, Student Bar Association Representative and Hunter Moot Court Teaching Fellow.
 Ms. Clearie also participated in the Honorable Judith H. Wizmur Bankruptcy Pro-Bono Project where she conducted client interviews and helped the indigenous file bankruptcy petitions.

-Ms. Clearie was admitted to the New Jersey Bar in July 2019 and currently lives in Cherry Hill, New Jersey.
-Ms. Clearie loves sports, DIY projects and coaching youth Cheerleading teams.
+Ms. Clearie was admitted to the New Jersey Bar in 2019 and the Pennsylvania Bar in 2020.
+Ms. Clearie currently lives in Cherry Hill, New Jersey and loves sports and DIY projects.

 Primary Practice Areas